Cost of living

 Because of the transaction and conversion fees involved in frequent international transactions, students in this situation should be prepared to handle their expenses in cash.
 The Forex office allows international customers to open a limited savings account.
 They also provide a service for the payment of bills using cash, but take an administrative fee for doing so.

 Students staying in Sweden 12 months or longer are entitled to national registration and will be assigned a Swedish personal identity number.
 This registration is done at the local office of the Swedish Tax Agency (Skatteverket) in Karlskrona.
 Note that you should register at the Tax Agency as soon as possible after the starting date of your residence permit.
 You must bring your passport and letter of admission and you must have an address in Sweden before you apply.
 The national registration gives you access to health care in Sweden at the same cost as Swedish citizens.

 If you are a non-EU/EEA student who is required to pay tuition fees for your studies at Blekinge Institute of Technology, you are covered by a special insurance provided by Kammarkollegiet.

 If you are a citizen of any of the Nordic or EU/EEA countries you have access to public medical services if you register beforehand at a social insurance office in your home country and obtain a European Health Insurance card.

 You need to bring the card with you when seeking medical attention in Sweden.
 If you do not have the card with you, you may have to pay the whole treatment by yourself.
 In order to be able to claim back the money you have paid, you should always ask for a written diagnosis including a stamp, of the physician or hospital.

-If you are not included in any of above please contact International Office.
+If you are not covered by any insurance mentioned above and you are studying within an agreement, please contact International Office.